The Disclosure Policy was updated on 14 February 2019.

 1.1 Joint and several liability of amalgamation

 According to the Act on the Amalgamation of Deposit Banks, OP Cooperative and its member credit institutions are jointly and severally liable for each other’s debts and commitments.
-OP Cooperative’s member credit institutions are the member cooperative banks, OP Corporate Bank plc, OP Mortgage Bank, OP Card Company Plc and OP Customer Services Ltd.
+OP Cooperative’s member credit institutions are the member cooperative banks, OP Corporate Bank plc, OP Mortgage Bank, OP Retail Customers plc and OP Customer Services Ltd.

 The central cooperative is responsible for issuing instructions to its member credit institutions concerning their internal control and risk management, their procedures for securing liquidity and capital adequacy as well as for compliance with harmonised accounting policies in the preparation of the amalgamation’s consolidated financial statements.